 Make sure you have the following items:

-Flash the SD card with Raspbian Jessie Lite.
+Flash the SD card with Raspbian Stretch Lite.

 Create an empty file named ssh to enable SSH when the Pi boots: